 Even before you get your contract filed and while you may still be putting together your Div II portfolio, you should schedule an initial meeting with your committee to talk about your project and plans for the year.
 At that meeting (or possibly before over email) we will probably decide on a set meeting time for the entire semester.

-If I am your chair, we should plan to meet biweekly in the fall; if I am your member, I will meet with you once a month in the fall.
+If I am your chair, we will most likely meet biweekly in the fall; if I am your member, depending on the project, I will meet with you biweekly or once a month in the fall.
 However, I recommend we schedule a full committee meeting at the beginning of the semester so that everyone can get on the same page.

 If you have not set up an initial meeting during these weeks, please do so as soon as possible by emailing me and the other committee member.

-· As the chair of your Div III committee, I will be paying special attention to your work.
+As the chair of your Div III committee, I will be paying special attention to your work.
 If you miss sending me updates as agreed upon, I will notice, get worried, and make an effort to contact you.
 I will carefully read each of your weekly updates and send you brief responses.
 I will respond as promptly as possible to any questions you have.
-I will schedule biweekly in-person meetings with you in the first semester and weekly meetings in the second semester—ideally, these will be full committee meetings.
-I will actively offer suggestions, critiques, and other help, such as advice about professional networking and applying to graduate school.
+I will schedule biweekly in-person meetings with you in the first semester and weekly meetings in the second semester.
+I will actively offer suggestions, critiques; when you request it, I will offer advice about professional networking and applying to graduate school.
 While I expect you to keep up with them, I will also look out for bureaucratic Hampshire deadlines and strive to help you meet them.
 I will be favorably inclined to help you however I can, though I ask that you tell me what you need.
 I will help you navigate any crises from my position as your academic advisor, possibly in conjunction with CASA.
 I will facilitate our final meeting, and I will be chiefly responsible for writing the final evaluation of your Division III project.

 Whether I’m the chair or a member on your committee, I expect you will: